 Organizations are containers for projects and resources within Google Cloud.
 Organizations allow resources to be structured hierarchically and are key to centrally and efficiently managing resources.

 This document is intended primarily for customers who are setting up enterprise environments.

-Cloud Identity provides a subset of the G Suite features.
-Like G Suite, Cloud Identity lets you manage users, groups, and authentication, but it doesn't include all of G Suite's collaboration and productivity features.
+Cloud Identity provides a subset of the Google Workspace features.
+Like Google Workspace, Cloud Identity lets you manage users, groups, and authentication, but it doesn't include all of Google Workspace's collaboration and productivity features.

-Cloud Identity and G Suite share a common technical
+Cloud Identity and Google Workspace share a common technical

 platform and use the same set of APIs and administrative tools.
 The products